 This technique is based on estimating the project’s size, which will subsequently determine its final estimate of cost.
 To apply the method, testers must be aware of the following variables:

 Value adjustment factor.

-Knowing the values of all these variables, the formula used to calculate adjusted FPC is applied:
+Knowing the values of all these variables, the formula used above example to calculate adjusted FPC is applied:

 Adjusted FPC=Non-adjusted FPC*VAF (Value adjustment factor).

 This method allows you to evaluate projects of any size, and its results are understandable to the quality control and customers.